• Skip to primary navigation

 Because of the butter, you need to keep the granola in the refrigerator.

 9. Pie crust.
 Combine a cup of crushed cornflakes with 2 tablespoons sugar, 2 tablespoons melted butter, and 2 tablespoons of light corn syrup.
-Bake at 350 for 5 minutes, until golden.
-Cool and fill with your favorite filling.
+Bake at 350ºF for 5 minutes, until golden.
+Cool and fill with your favorite filling, like this chocolate banana cream pie.

 For real fried ice cream, combine a tablespoon of cinnamon with a few cups of crushed corn flakes.
 Roll the ice cream balls in this mixture then deep fry for 10 to 15 seconds.